What is PWAs as URL Handlers? #

 <meta http-equiv="origin-trial" content="TOKEN_GOES_HERE">

-- If you can configure your server, you can also add the token
+- If you can configure your server, you can also add the token using an

 Origin-TrialHTTP header.
 The resulting response header should look something like: